 You’re not making improvements for yourself.
 Remember that you should always consider the opinions of your attendees.

-The best way to obtain their feedback is to conduct a survey.
+The best way to obtain their feedback is to conduct a survey after the webinar.
 However, we recommend doing this immediately after the event or right at the moment when it comes to an end.
 Make sure that as many participants as possible leave their thoughts about your online conference.
 LiveWebinar’s polls & surveys feature might come in handy with this matter.
 You can create one or the other to ask your attendees for their point of view.

 Decide if you want to ask them open-ended or closed questions, or maybe the best option would be to try them both.
 Such a mix might give you the most cross-cutting approach, giving quantitative and qualitative research results.

-You can also think of diversifying your surveys depending on the audience.
+You can also think of diversifying your surveys after the webinar depending on the audience.
+Make survey questions to ask after a webinar for this case.
 Some questions might be relevant only for your sponsors or stakeholders, while others only for your guests.
 Adjust everything to your company's needs and gather relevant data to work with.
 Digital events allow you to collect more information and analyze it better, thanks to automation processes.
 You can generate webinar reports and statistics with just one tool and work on the relevant numbers.